rogerdcarvalho/CordovaUniversalAppServer/README.md

 //The type of updates this app will download.
 Default options are dev, alpha, beta and production.
 //You can add any additional types to support A/B testing or user group specific versions
 ```
-(line 29 in index.js).
+(index.js, line 29).

-3. To host your own app instead of the sample code, simply build your solution with phonegap, and copy the contents of 'platforms/ios/www' or 'platforms/android/www' to the 'www/bundle' directory of the client and server directories 'alpha', 'beta', 'dev' or 'production'.
+- To host your own app instead of the sample code, simply build your solution with phonegap, and copy the contents of 'platforms/ios/www' or 'platforms/android/www' to the 'www/bundle' directory of the client and server directories 'alpha', 'beta', 'dev' or 'production'.
 It is important to use the 'platforms/www'directory instead of the default 'www' directory.

-4. The app only downloads versions from the server that are newer than the version locally stored.
+- The app only downloads versions from the server that are newer than the version locally stored.
 To manage versioning, each branch directory on the server should have a version.ini in it.

 #Version.ini
 Each branch of your code should have a file in the root called 'version.ini'.
 This is used by the server to determine if the client should update or not. 'version.ini' has the following options: